zuzakistan/civilservant/COMMANDS.md

    Returns the delivery and collection times of my favourite takeaway.
 ## !pizza
    Returns a random pizza from the "classic" range.
+## !nickcount
+   Replies with the cumulative count of nicknames tracked.
 ## !del _slug_
    Deletes a paste.
 ## !sunrise
    Returns solar data for Aberystwyth for today.
 ## !tld _tld_
    Checks whether a given string is a TLD in Iana's database.
+## !ud [headword]
+   Looks up a definition in Urban Dictionary.
 ## !expand [url]
    Expands the given URL.
    If URL not given, takes the last URL from the channel.